 Reading is understanding or comprehending.
 Our mind wants to make sense of what we read and organize it in a way that helps us understand and remember.
 I teach my students to make very simple graphic organizers that they can use to answer questions about a text or to use as a prewriting tool for writing tasks.

 For writing a narrative, simple boxes with arrows to show sequence is the way to go.
 Students use the first box as the first paragraph to introduce the setting, characters, and problem.
 The next three boxes are for three key events that occurred because the character acted in a certain way (character traits).
 This becomes the second paragraph.
 The last box is the resolution or end of the story and is the last paragraph.

 For writing an informative piece, I teach my students to use the house metaphor to state your main idea/topic sentence as the roof and pillars that show supporting details while the floor is the concluding sentence.

-For an opinion, the students just remember the acronym OREO.
+For opinion, the students just remember the acronym OREO.
 O is for stating your opinion on the topic.
 R is a reason that supports your opinion.
 E is for evidence to illustrate or explain your reason.
-Students must give at least three reasons with supporting evidence.
+Students must give at least three reasons for supporting evidence.
 Finally, the last O is for restating your opinion.
 I actually tried this strategy with an online organizer.
 You can see it here!

 Using the RACE Strategy All Year Long